Republican Kelly Tshibaka launches Senate campaign against Lisa Murkowski - KION546

 Earlier this month, Trump said that he planned to campaign against Murkowski, calling her “a disloyal and very bad Senator.”
 The Alaska Republican Party also censured her in a resolution following the impeachment vote, and said it would “recruit” a Republican challenger.
 It was unclear Monday if Tshibaka had been asked to run by the party, although the Alaska GOP tweeted out a line from a Fox News story announcing her bid.
 CNN has reached out to the Alaska GOP for comment on Tshibaka’s campaign.

-It’s clear, however, that Tshibaka will try to exploit a Trump-inspired backlash against Murkowski after hiring National Public Affairs, a political consulting firm run by Trump’s top 2020 strategists, and Tim Murtaugh, Trump’s former campaign communications director, according to a person familiar.
-Politico first reported the hires.
-Alaska operative Mary Ann Pruitt is also advising Tshibaka’s campaign.
+It’s clear, however, that Tshibaka will try to exploit a Trump-inspired backlash against Murkowski, after hiring National Public Affairs, a political consulting firm run by Trump’s top 2020 strategists, and Line Drive Public Affairs’ Tim Murtaugh, Trump’s former campaign communications director, according to people familiar (Politico first reported the hires).
+Alaska operative Mary Ann Pruitt, who worked on the 2016 Murkowski campaign, is also advising Tshibaka’s bid .

 In her video, Tshibaka called Murkowski “so out of touch” for voting “to remove Donald Trump from office, even after he was already gone.”
 Trump won Alaska by 10 points in 2020.